frequently asked questions

 fees

-– As a therapist-in-training many insurance companies do not cover my service as I am not registered and am working under clinical supervision.
-A handful of companies do accept my clinical supervisor’s license number; please contact them to inquire.
+– As a therapist-in-training many insurance companies do not cover my service as I am not registered and am working under clinical supervision, however a handful of companies do accept my clinical supervisor’s license number; please contact them to inquire.

 cancellation agreement

-Since the scheduling of an appointment involves the reservation of time set aside for you, a minimum of 24 hours notice is required for rescheduling or cancellation of an appointment.
+Since the scheduling of an appointment involves the reservation of time set aside for you, a minimum of 24 hours notice is required for rescheduling or cancellation of an appointment (in writing, by email).

 If for any reason a session is canceled less than 24 hours prior, the full fee will be charged.

-Please keep in mind if you arrive late for your session the time of our appointment will remain the same in order to respect both of our schedules/commitments.
+Please keep in mind if you arrive late for your session the end time will remain the same in order to respect both of our schedules/commitments/other clients appointment times.

 How do I know I need therapy?